rust-lang/rust-forge/src/compiler/reviews.md

 Reviewers should ask PR authors to add this kind of information as comments in the code and/or to the PR message (which will become part of the git commit history).

+### PR makes a change to support use of rustc internals for external projects

+This will need to be determined on a case-by-case basis.

+In general, we should allow changes making things public, cleaning up things or making them more general, as long as the owners of the compiler region agree (so just assign to them).

+As a concrete example: if someone is using the mir interpreter, and they want to make something public, it is likely not a problem, but there are some functions that are module- or crate-private on purpose, as they uphold invariants within the mir interpreter.
+So basically, just assign such PRs to the relevant people (usually they get pinged anyway due to having told highfive that they want to get pinged on changes to these parts).

+Require a doc comment on such APIs identifying which external consumers the API concerns, and for what kinds of purpose.

+If this is possibly contentious, ask for an [mcp].

+Note that this can non-obviously bound supposedly-internal compiler APIs to external consumers.
+Convey to the external consumers (that are not `rust-lang/` projects) that we can offer the convenience so as long as it does not impose significant maintenance burden on the compiler, e.g. gets in the way of refactorings, and no hard stability guarantees are promised.

+### The PR is very large and complicated

+Reviewers are **not** expected to stomach PRs that are very large and complicated.
+Bring the PR to the attention of the team (through zulip threads and/or nominate for compiler triage meeting), and the team can decide if:

+- The team can find suitable reviewers who can aid the PR author to break up the large change into smaller logical PRs that are possible to review on their own, but also in the context of the larger change.
+- The team does not have the bandwidth, or team members are is not ready or willing or able to accept the large change as-is.
+In such cases, the team should make a decision to postpone or close, and clearly communicate the decision to the PR author to explain the reasoning.
+It is very frustrating if a PR stalls for many months only for it to be rejected anyway.

 [mcp]: https://forge.rust-lang.org/compiler/mcp.html
 [whats-a-major-change]: